 If you’re going to replace existing blinds or shades, remove the iron rods from your old blinds and use them with the new ones.
 Measure where exactly each end of a rod needs to be inserted into a bracket on the top and bottom of your window frame to make sure it’s level before inserting it all the way.
 Make sure to clean any excess paint from the window before inserting a rod into a bracket that’s going into the wall.

-If you’re going to add new shades or blinds, then measure your windows for width and height, and find the length of each piece of trim.
-This is how much fabric you’ll need to cover a single window.
-Add at least an inch to each measurement to get the length of material you’ll need.
-As an added tip use sleek and stylish designs for your new shades or blinds.
+If you’re planning to update your windows with new shades or blinds, don’t forget to measure them carefully for width and height.
+Additionally, take into account the dimensions of your cedar window box planters.
+This will determine how much fabric you’ll need to cover each window and the accompanying planters.
+Remember to add at least an inch to each measurement to ensure sufficient material.
+For a more appealing look, consider opting for sleek and stylish designs for your shades or blinds.